On the Ziv-Merhav theorem beyond Markovianity II: leveraging the thermodynamic formalism: A Property of the left derivative

 Consider now a sequence of maximizers $\mu(\alpha_k)$ for~\eqref{eq:alpha-var-p} with $\alpha = \alpha_k$ such that $\alpha_k$ increases to 0 as $k\to\infty$, avoiding the points of discontinuity of~$q'$.
 Up to extracting a subsequence, we may assume that $\mu(\alpha_k)$ converges weakly to some shift-invariant~$\mu(0)$.
 Using upper semicontinuity of the aforementioned maps and the continuity of~$q$ on~$(-\infty,0]$, one can show that this $\mu(0)$ is a maximizer for~\eqref{eq:alpha-var-p} with $\alpha = 0$.
 Again using upper semicontinuity one can then show that

 where the infimum is taken over all~$\mu$ in the set of maximizers for~\eqref{eq:alpha-var-p} with $\alpha = 0$.\footnote{In the thermodynamic formalism, we call these maximizers ``$\alpha$-equilibrium measures'', hence the ``0-eq'' in the notation.} Hence, the theorem will be proved if we can show that $\Q$ is the \emph{unique} maximizer for~\eqref{eq:alpha-var-p} with $\alpha = 0$. {This can again be done following the proof of the analogous result in~\cite[\S{4.1}]{BJPP18}, which is in turn along the lines of classical arguments of Ruelle summarized e.g.\ in~\cite[\S{III.8}]{Sim}.
-We will only sketch the strategy.}
+We will still provide the outline of the proof for completeness.}

 Let $\mu$ be any such maximizer, i.e.\ a shift-invariant measure such that

 By~\ref{it:UD} for $\Q$,

 defines a gapped, subadditive sequence\footnote{ Note that $F_n \in [-\infty,0]$ by an elementary convexity argument and that, a priori, if $F_n = -\infty$ for some $n$ (due to $\supp \mu_n \not\subseteq \supp \Q_n$), then $F_{n+m} = -\infty$ for all $m$.
 We will soon see that, a posteriori, this is ruled out.} {in the sense that